 I found these plastic gardening trays at my local flower shop.
 These were so much easier to use than making a wood frame for the paver.
 The only down side is there's not a big selection of sizes.
 If you use a plastic tray, make sure the ends are at 90 degree angles and don't curve out, so your pavers will sit flush next to each other.

-After your design is layed out make sure the rocks for the most part are nice and tight.
+After your design is laid out make sure the rocks for the most part are nice and tight.
 Give the top a good shower with the hose before you put on your mortar.

 Be careful not to move the rocks when you put the mortar on.
 It goes on easily and be sure to smooth the top with something like a pointed trowel.
 This tray was a little too deep, so I didn't fill it to the top with mortar.
 Be sure you make this as smooth and level as possible, because it will be the bottom of your paver.